 The overwhelming majority of students enter our programs as freshmen, however, we do accept a few transfer and post-baccalaureate students each year.
 The range of paths are listed below.
 For the post-baccalaureate program starting in January, the bachelor's degree must be completed by the first day of class.

-• A 4½ year pre-professional/professional entry-level program awarding a Bachelor of Science in Health Sciences followed by a Master of Science in Occupational Therapy.
+• A 5 year full-time equivalent pre-professional/professional entry-level program awarding a Bachelor of Science in Health Sciences followed by a Master of Science in Occupational Therapy.
+(BS/MSOT)

-• A 5½ year pre-professional/professional/advanced professional entry-level program awarding a Bachelor of Science in Health Sciences followed by an Occupational Therapy Doctorate degree.
+• A 6 year full-time equivalent pre-professional/professional/advanced professional entry-level program awarding a Bachelor of Science in Health Sciences followed by an Occupational Therapy Doctorate degree.
+(BS/OTD)

 Students in the OT program are encouraged to pursue minors and double majors using their elective coursework to enhance their professional objectives.
 While all campus minors are available, the minors in Business, Psychology, Assistive Technology and Special Education are specifically appropriate for occupational therapy students.